tobbegraf/kdenlive-slideshow-generator/README.md

 You need a prepared kdenlive project file:
 All images in a timeline with the desired duration and transitions.
-Run the tool with the filename as arugmuent and then open the created slideshow.kdenlive file in kdenlive for rendering or further editing.
+Run the tool with the filename as argument and then open the created slideshow.kdenlive file in kdenlive for rendering or further editing.